itziakos/zipfile2/README.rst

 Improvements compared to upstream zipfile stdlib:

 * Handling of symlinks
+* Compatible 2.6 onwards (including 3.x)

+Incoming:

 * Raises an exception by default when writing an already existing archive
-* Compatible 2.6 onwards (including 3.x)
+* Special class to limit number of members in an archive when unzipping, to avoid DDos attacks using dummy zipfiles.